“The Future of Urban Resilience”

 Persistent social, economic, and environmental inequality and increasingly unaffordable housing are some of the issues putting even our seemingly most prosperous cities and its people under chronic stress.
 Our cities are also under threat to experience more acute shocks, such as flooding and infrastructure failures.
 To prepare, the public and private sector will need to develop holistic solutions that enable our cities to thrive in the face of change.

-Hear public, private and nonprofit sector leaders discuss how together we can accelerate DC’s resiliency and the well-being of all its citizens by strengthening our socio-economic infrastructure.
+We listened to public, private and nonprofit sector leaders who discussed how we can collectively accelerate DC’s resiliency and the well-being of all its citizens by strengthening our socio-economic infrastructure.

 Co-founder and CEO